SimplyPancake/HiveEngine/README.md

 Long-term todo:

-- Walking algorithm, could use in many bugs
-- Not forgetting to incorporate cycles
+- Redo move system to incorporate an Expression function that can modify the board
-- Not forgetting to incorporate when a bug can attack (after queen) etc.